samuel-jimenez/GramEditor/docs/src/development/glossary.md

 ## Editor

-- `Editor`: _The_ text editor, nearly everything in zed is an `Editor`, even single line inputs.
+- `Editor`: _The_ text editor, nearly everything in gram is an `Editor`, even single line inputs.
 Each pane in the image above contains one or more `Editor` instances.
 - `Workspace`: The root of the window
 - `Entry`: A file, dir, pending dir or unloaded dir.
 - `Buffer`: The in-memory representation of a 'file' together with relevant data such as syntax trees, git status and diagnostics.